Sap4Sec/path-aware-fuzzing/README.md

 Refer to the culling script ([scripts/fuzz-cull.sh](scripts/fuzz-cull.sh)) for the culling workflow.
 The script includes a `fuzz` function that you may need to adjust for your target program (for example, to set the correct input/output placeholders or execution wrapper).

 ## Reusability
-The entire system can also be extended and customized to test any chosen program with our path-aware instrumentation (and, optionally, our queue culling procedure).
+The entire system can also be extended and customized to test any chosen program with our path-aware instrumentation (and, optionally, our queue culling procedure), as long as it is compatible with the AFL++ fuzzer.

 The first step to that end is creating the build script for the program to test.
 You can refer to those we provide to build the UniFuzz subjects (e.g. [unifuzz/objdump/path/build_path.sh](unifuzz/objdump/path/build_path.sh)).
 The crucial details to take care of are:
 1. Enabling our path-aware instrumentation